- Flyzus, Wood Elf Ranger (hunter), Outlander; sole survivor of his tribe after an orc invasion

 I was more than happy to make a special session to my friend and his son who managed to be there again, despite the distance (300+ miles).

-After a bit of survey of Flyzus’ new abilities, young Félix is fairly new to D&D after all, I had them choose a side quest among some they could achieve with only the two of them.
+After a bit of survey of Flyzus’ new abilities (young Félix is fairly new to D&D after all), I had them choose a side quest among some they could hope to achieve with only the two of them.

 They opted for an extraction mission given by Captain Soshen (with the backing of Ekene-Afa).
-They had to bring back an informant whose task had been to spy on “Prince” Jobal’s activities, that had been captured by the Bridgerunners, a gang of thugs in Malar’s Throat.
-Unfortunately for the Drow, who would have liked to do it at night, time was of the essence as they knew that it was quite possible that the gang gave over their captive to the mightier Sons of Malar.
+They had to bring back an informant whose task had been to spy on “Prince” Jobal’s activities, that had been captured by the Bridgerunners (a gang of thugs in Malar’s Throat).
+Unfortunately for the Drow, who would have liked to do it at night, time was of the essence as they knew that it was quite possible that the gang would soon give over their captive to the fierce Sons of Malar.

 The PCs quickly seized their chance, approached the prisonner with discretion, untied him and made a diversion with a good ol’fashionned oil fire.
 They killed two thugs efficiently, the quickness of it meant that they had time to flee before more Bridgerunners could do anything about it.
 They escaped by exiting Malar’s Throat at the edge of the city.

 The Old Man’s Pet